 Terroir?
 Isn’t that wine lingo?
 You bet it is, and one of the many unexpected delights of the region are the outstanding wineries in two different American Viticulture Areas within 90 minutes of Green Valley.

 Tubac, about 20 minutes south, is a very popular destination for Green Valley folks.
 The town is a warren of art galleries and import shops that provide an immersive experience of Southern Arizona.
 The wild colors of Mexican pottery, tile, and metal sculpture spill across the very strollable streets and accent the historic architecture.
 Plan an early December visit around Tubac’s Luminaria Nights for a very memorable Christmas shopping experience.

-If Arizona’s wild west history thrills you, Tombstone is just 90 minutes east and there you can walk the planked sidewalks or stand in the dust of main street alongside gunslingers, cowboys, card sharks and ladies of the night and watch the Earp brothers and Doc Holliday battle it our with the infamous Cowboys.
-Many a Green Valley grandparent has recognized that a day in Tombstone is one that the grandkids will not soon forget.
+If Arizona’s wild west history thrills you, Tombstone is just 90 minutes east and there you can walk the planked sidewalks or stand in the dust of main street alongside gunslingers, cowboys, card sharks and ladies of the night and watch the Earp brothers and Doc Holliday battle it out with the infamous Cowboys.
+All Green Valley grandparents know that a day in Tombstone is one that the grandkids will always remember.

 A complete list of destinations within a three or four hour radius is almost impossible to compile.
 Just a few might be: